GEC’s Covid-19 Response Plan

 - food security as the country is anticipated to be entering a recession and a time of food insecurity;

-- job security for the critical workers who are invaluable to school operations
+- job security for the critical workers who are invaluable to school operations.
+Cost: $6,000

 Because of the school’s remote location and the inadequacy of the nation’s road infrastructure, the biggest safety challenge right now in Kitenga is ensuring that someone(s) can be moved – transported – in an emergency.
 This plan includes the building of proper road infrastructure within the school campus, and the purchase of a 4×4 vehicle that is designed to handle washed out, unimproved roads – i.e a ‘safari’ Land Cruiser.

 Background:Before the school opened, GEC funded an almost 5km road that connected the school to the nearest government road.
 We also funded the purchase of a 4-wheel drive minivan as the funds were not available at that time to get a safari type vehicle.
 The GEC road ends once it gets to the campus, only unimproved tracks link the buildings together and especially during the rains, everything becomes mud and vehicles often get stuck.
-The other gap (if one is heading to hospital) is the unimproved government road between the GEC road and the nearest hospital.
+The other gap is the unimproved government road between the GEC road and the nearest hospital.
 In fact, the rains at times have even made it difficult or impossible to walk to the Alice Kryzan Memorial Library.
-Again, the unusually heavy and consistent rains have made this stretch very problematic – hence the need for a higher-chassied, super-strong, plows through anything, vehicle.
+Again, the unusually heavy and consistent rains have made this stretch very problematic – hence the need for a higher-chassied, super-strong, plows through anything, vehicle- a safari type 4X4.

 Kesho means ‘tomorrow’ in Swahili.
 The Kesho Fund will provide the financial resources needed to implement the Health, Security and Safety measures outlined in the plan above.
 The KESHO FUND goal is $93,000 – 15% of which be directed towards providing core support for GEC and the remaining $79,400 to fund the above initiatives.
 As of June 15, $50,000 has been raised towards the goal which includes a generous donor’s $15,000 Challenge Match.

 If you’d like to make a contribution to the Kesho Fund, click here and in the ‘comment box’ – write Kesho.

-I was in Kitenga immediately before Covid-19 took off.
-Please know that the Sisters, teachers and especially the 120 students of Kitenga hold so much gratitude and love for the GEC community.
+Anne was in Kitenga immediately before Covid-19 took off.
+She shared once again that the Sisters, teachers and especially the 117 students of Kitenga hold so much gratitude and love for the GEC community.
 Thank you for being such incredible partners.

 Learn more about Covid-19 in sub-Saharan Africa:

-* Research from the Ebola outbreak in Africa clearly shows how the vulnerability for women and girls spikes during such a health crisis.
-Significant increases for girls in rates of: teen pregnancy, violence, child marriages, and not returning to school after the crisis.
+* Research from the Ebola outbreak in Africa clearly shows the spiked vulnerability for women and girls during such a health crisis.
+There were significant increases for girls in rates of: teen pregnancy, violence, child marriages, and not returning to school after the crisis.
 A recent analysis by the Malala Fund predicts that unless very pro-active measures are taken, an additional 10 million girls may not return to school once the pandemic has subsided.